-- Reginald L. Streater, Philadelphia Board of Education President, testified that "... the current system of funding education in Pennsylvania leaves school districts like Philadelphia with the continual challenge of deciding how to invest limited resources to meet the varying needs of our students and staff." - According to the testimony of Laura Boyce, Teach Plus Pennsylvania Executive Director, research has revealed that the lowest-wealth and most inadequately funded districts in Pennsylvania employ less-qualified teachers than adequately funded districts, have higher rates of teacher attrition than high-wealth districts, have fewer classroom teachers per student than adequately funded districts, and have fewer support staff per student than adequately funded districts. - Testimony from Kristen Haase, educator and Teach Plus Senior Policy Fellow, indicated that the School District of Lancaster's ratio of students to counselors is 346 to 1, while the American School Counselor Association's recommended ratio is 250 to 1.
+- Reginald L. Streater, Philadelphia Board of Education President, testified that ". . . the current system of funding education in Pennsylvania leaves school districts like Philadelphia with the continual challenge of deciding how to invest limited resources to meet the varying needs of our students and staff."
+12 - According to the testimony of Laura Boyce, Teach Plus Pennsylvania Executive Director, research has revealed that the lowest-wealth and most inadequately funded districts in Pennsylvania employ less-qualified teachers than adequately funded districts, have higher rates of teacher attrition than high-wealth districts, have fewer classroom teachers per student than adequately funded districts, have lower average teacher salaries than high-wealth districts, and have fewer support staff per student than adequately funded districts.13 - Testimony from Kristen Haase, educator and Teach Plus Senior Policy Fellow, indicated that the School District of Lancaster's ratio of students to counselors is 346 to 1, while the American School Counselor Association's recommended ratio is 250 to 1.14

 One of the charges of the BEFC is to "review and consider basic education funding formulas and factors utilized throughout the United States."
 Michael Griffith, Senior Researcher and Policy Analyst with the Learning Policy Institute, provided the Commission with an overview of "foundation formulas" used in 38 other states.
+16

-Similar to the "costing out" formula that the General Assembly used to distribute basic education funding (BEF) between 2008/09 and 2010/11, these foundation formulas utilize a base cost per student, student weights, and district level factors to determine how much foundation funding is needed per weighted student.
+Similar to the "costing out" formula17 that the General Assembly used to distribute basic education funding (BEF) between 2008/09 and 2010/11, these foundation formulas utilize a base cost per student, student weights, and district level factors to determine how much foundation funding is needed per weighted student.
 Pennsylvania's current formula does not consider a base cost per student.
 A base or foundation cost per student falls within the "other factors" that the BEFC is authorized to consider, and it is the defining feature of any formula that sets an adequacy target.

 Attorneys representing the petitioners in the school funding lawsuit argued that adequacy targets are needed to ensure Pennsylvania's public education system is constitutional.
 Dr. Matthew Kelly, a school funding scholar, provided the most detailed adequacy formula proposal.
-The concept of adequacy targets was supported by representatives of other organizations, including but not limited to, Children First, Research for Action, the Pennsylvania Policy Center, PSEA, and Teach Plus.
+19 The concept of adequacy targets was supported by representatives of other organizations, including but not limited to, Children First, 20 Research for Action, 21 the Pennsylvania Policy Center, 22 PSEA, 23 and Teach Plus.
+24